Love lock: History

-In 2014 the New York Times reported that the history of love padlocks dates back at least 100 years to a melancholic Serbian tale of World War I, with an attribution for the bridge Most Ljubavi (lit. the Bridge of Love) in the spa town of Vrnjačka Banja.
+In 2014, the New York Times reported that the history of love padlocks dates back at least 100 years to a melancholic Serbian tale of World War I, with an attribution for the bridge Most Ljubavi (lit. the Bridge of Love) in the spa town of Vrnjačka Banja.
 A local schoolmistress named Nada fell in love with a Serbian officer named Relja.
 After they committed to each other, Relja went to war in Greece, where he fell in love with a local woman from Corfu.
 As a consequence, Relja and Nada broke off their engagement.
 Nada never recovered from that devastating blow, and after some time she died due to heartbreak from her unfortunate love.

 As young women from Vrnjačka Banja wanted to protect their own loves, they started writing down their names, with the names of their loved ones, on padlocks and affixing them to the railings of the bridge where Nada and Relja used to meet.

+Because, like everywhere else, the locks are heavy and there is a potential of damage to the bridge (which is especially small here in the original Bridge of Love Locks location compared to some larger bridges elsewhere, though nowhere is a bridge big enough to be able to withstand the weight of ever adding heavy material like metal), local authorities remove them regularly and have used them, among other, for smelting for monuments in their spa town.

 In the rest of Europe, love padlocks started appearing in the early 2000s as a ritual.
 The reasons love padlocks started to appear vary between locations and in many instances are unclear.
 However, in Rome, the ritual of affixing love padlocks to the bridge Ponte Milvio can be attributed to the 2006 book I Want You by Italian author Federico Moccia, who made a film adaptation in 2007.

 Notable locations and controversies

+The oceanic divergent plate boundary of North American Plate and Eurasian Plate divides Iceland.
+The western part of Iceland sits on the North American Plate and the eastern part sits on the Eurasian Plate.
+The Reykjanes Ridge of the Mid-Atlantic ridge system in this region crosses the island from southwest and connects to the Kolbeinsey Ridge in the northeast.
+There are love locks on the footbridge at the rift.